-Obviously, this kind of problem solving doesn't happen until after the child has calmed down.
-And it takes years of parental guidance for kids to learn these skills.
+Obviously, it takes years of parental guidance for kids to learn these skills.
 If parents are able to help kids feel safe enough to express their anger and explore the feelings underneath, kids are increasingly able to control their outbursts so they can express their anger appropriately and move into constructive problem-solving during the grade-school years.

 How can parents help kids learn to manage their anger?